Canvas: Drying, Storage, and Recovering from Mildew

 Drying After Cleaning

 Cleaned canvas must be dried thoroughly before any preservation treatment is applied.
 Damp canvas receiving a wax or oil treatment traps the remaining moisture beneath the treatment layer — which is exactly the condition that produced the mildew in the first place, now sealed in.
-Dry the cleaned canvas by the methods described above, checking that seams and double-thickness areas are genuinely dry before proceeding.
+There is no shortcut here that does not produce a worse outcome than waiting for proper drying conditions.

 Retreatment After Cleaning

-Cleaned, dried canvas that had a cutch-alum-soap treatment will have had that treatment partially compromised by the cleaning process — the scrubbing and rinsing removes some surface-deposited tannin and aluminium stearate alongside the mildew.
-Retreatment through the full three-stage sequence restores the biological resistance and waterproofing that the cleaning has depleted.
+Cleaned, dried canvas that had a cutch-alum-soap treatment will have had that treatment partially compromised by the cleaning process — scrubbing and rinsing removes some surface-deposited tannin and aluminium stearate alongside the mildew.
+Retreatment through the full three-stage sequence restores the biological resistance and waterproofing the cleaning has depleted.
 On a canvas that was only lightly treated to begin with, cleaning and retreatment is an opportunity to apply a more thorough treatment than the original.

 For wax-proofed canvas, cleaning typically removes most of the surface wax layer alongside the mildew bloom.
 The canvas will wet out readily after cleaning and needs a full wax reproofing treatment before returning to service.
 Apply by the hot method for best penetration into the cleaned, open weave.